About this listing

-Please be aware, this is a very old home,(built in 1908) I live with the windows and doors open all year around, so do not expect a super duper operating room sanitized environment,( if this is the most important thing to you, do not book with me) this is my home, that I love to share, not a hotel.
+Please be aware, this is a very old home,(built in 1908) I live with the windows and doors open all year around, (not at night) this is my home, that I love to share, not a hotel.
 My home is clean and cozy.
 It looks exactly like the photos, nothing hidden or changed.

 Great restaurants and local favorites are close by.
 Many visitors enjoy the nearby Aquarium of the Pacific, walking along the boardwalk, walking on the beach, visiting the Japanese Gardens at CSULB, touring the Queen Mary.
 There are festivals and events all the time in Long Beach, I've probably volunteered for most of them.

 I have two bikes that are available for guests to help you explore Long Beach and our bike trials that actually go along the beach :-) The bikes are kinda old so don't expect to enter any races with them.

 You will be close to bus, train, and the LGB airport.
 You can walk to Downtown and the Beach.
 From LAX you can take a shuttle for about $30 to my home.
 A taxi ride from the LGB airport to my home is less than $20.
 You can park your car in my driveway.
 You can get to Hollywood, Universal Studios, downtown Los Angeles by public transport, and it is very affordable.

 The room and home are spacious and welcoming.
 I love to spend time with guests letting them know about out great restaurants, and interesting things to see and do.
 I have menus from nearby restaurants, and sometimes discount tickets to local attractions.